As well as managing grants, the Community Foundation brokers training and development to help groups in our area be more effective and resilient.

 Trustees have expressed interest in charities working in the following areas:

 – services for older people and vulnerable adults

 – arts and culture

 Colette Harrison, Development Officer, Sector Support at Community Foundation says:

 “Trustee and Skills Match is a free service supporting charities to recruit talented trustees to strengthen governance.
 We are ambitious in pursuing greater diversity on boards and actively seek opportunities to bring tailored expertise to local organisations.
 If you are interested in becoming a trustee or seeking a new trustee for your board, please get in touch.”

-To express an interest in receiving support from Community Ventures, download and complete the form below.
+To express an interest in receiving support from one of our advisors download and complete the organisation registration form below.

 We bring together bodies facilitating cross-sector support to better promote to people and organisations the pathways available to give or benefit from expert skills.
 The group includes Business in the Community, Community Foundation Tyne & Wear and Northumberland, County Durham Community Foundation, Cranfield Trust, Office for Civil Society, Pilotlight, Sector Connector (North Tyneside Voda), SkillsBridge and VONNE, There is a dedicated website here.